Harvest (Andor): Plot

 Aboard the TIE Avenger, Cassian Andor finally makes contact with Kleya Marki, ascertaining that his friends on Mina-Rau are in danger.

 On Mina-Rau, the local farmer hosting the Ferrix refugees warns that the Empire will be inspecting their district very soon, and that they recently arrested another group of undocumented migrants.
 The group makes plans to leave the farm before the Imperial inspectors arrive.

 On the day of Leida's wedding in Chandrila, Mon Mothma recounts her own wedding day to her daughter and assures her that she need not go through with the marriage if she does not want to, but Leida shuts her down.
 Leida's wedding ceremony to Stekan Sculdun goes as planned, and the guests prepare for the reception afterwards.

 On Coruscant, Syril Karn and Dedra Meero host the former's overbearing mother Eedy for dinner.
-Eedy repeatedly belittles Syril, who excuses himself from the table; while he is gone, Dedra immediately cows Eedy, guaranteeing her a level of contact with Syril "inversely proportional to the anxiety she generates in their lives."
+Eedy repeatedly belittles Syril, who excuses himself from the table; while he is gone, Dedra immediately cows Eedy, guaranteeing her a level of contact with Syril "inversely proportional to the anxiety she generates in their lives", while obliquely threatening Eedy's brother Harlo with an ISB criminal prosecution.
 Syril returns to the table where Eedy is much more amiable.

 At the lavish wedding reception on Chandrila, Mon assures Tay that they will discuss his financial troubles next week.
 However, Luthen Rael reasons that no price they pay for Tay's silence will ever be enough, and implies to a horrified Mon that Tay must be killed to avoid becoming a bigger liability.

 On Mina-Rau, an Imperial patrol led by Lieutenant Krole arrives on the farm where the Ferrix refugees are staying.
-Bix is alone when Krole arrives, as Wilmon has gone to bid farewell to his girlfriend on a nearby farm, and Brasso is detained by Stormtroopers while searching for Wilmon.
-Krole tells Bix Caleen he knows she is on the planet illegally, and offers to help "fix" her immigration status in exchange for sexual favors.
+Bix Caleen is alone when Krole arrives, as Wilmon has gone to bid farewell to his girlfriend on a nearby farm, and Brasso is detained by Stormtroopers while searching for Wilmon.
+Krole tells Bix he knows she is on the planet illegally, and offers to help "fix" her immigration status in exchange for sexual favors.
 When Bix refuses, Krole attempts to force himself on her, leading to a brutal fight that ends with Bix fatally striking him in the head.
 Wilmon arrives soon after and fires at the soldier guarding Bix's cabin, enabling Bix to kill him as well.
 Upon receiving news of the scuffle, Imperial soldiers waiting with Brasso rush to Bix's cabin.

 Cassian Andor, meanwhile, races to Mina-Rau in the TIE Avenger and opens fire on the Imperial soldiers, destroying their transport and killing them all.
 Brasso uses the distraction to attempt escaping by speeder, but is shot dead by pursuing Stormtroopers, as Cassian arrives too late to save him.
 Bix and Wilmon reunite with Cassian, and they flee the planet.

 On Chandrila, Vel Sartha watches Tay get taken away by Cinta Kaz, to whom Vel has not spoken in a year.
 Mon, distressed at having consented to Tay's death, numbs herself with alcohol and dances drunkenly with the other party guests.